SayaniSinha97/ThTFHE/README.md

 ```bash
 ./bin/tlwetn 4 7 1 3 4 5
 ```
-bin/convert takes two integers from test/plain22.txt and test/plain23.txt, encrypts them to Torus LWE ciphertexts, performs homomorphic AND, convert the resulting Torus LWE ciphertext into a Torus ring-LWE ciphertext and then perform threshold decryption on this ciphertext.
+bin/convert takes two integers from test/plain22.txt and test/plain23.txt, encrypts them to Torus LWE ciphertexts, performs homomorphic AND, converts the resulting Torus LWE ciphertext into a Torus ring-LWE ciphertext and then performs threshold decryption on this ciphertext.

 ```bash
 ./bin/convert